|

 Lykes and H.S.
 Hampton.

-*"Major," like "Colonel" was NOT used as
+most commonly used sense, was NOT used as

 military rank.
 It was used as an

-aristocratic title of respect, with
+aristocratic title of honor and

 "Colonel" reserved for the older, more

-affluent and highly respected society men or
+affluent and highly respected society men

-usually used for the same reason but for a
+"Mr." "Major" was often used for the same reason but for a

 younger man.
 Sometimes "Captain" was

-used the same way.
+used the same way but for young,

 Other